 - Students will learn the history and trends of the New York waterfront from the 17th to 20th centuries through a story and applied enrichment game

-- Students will be able to identify the different parts of a ship
+- Students will be able to identify different parts of either a steamship at Pier 25 or a lightship at Pier 66

 What teachers say about the program: